 MethodHandle instances.
 Any elements for the table are set in the constructor.

 Globals are stored as fields on the class.
-A non-import global is simply a field, but an import global is a
+A non-import global is simply a field that is final if not mutable.
+An import

 The constructor accepts all imports as params.
 Memory is imported via a